rishimo/msds610-project/README.md

-The results of each join are saved in the `inner_join`, `left_join`, and `outer_join` CTEs.
+- The results of each join are saved in the `inner_join`, `left_join`, and `outer_join` CTEs.
 You can view the results by selecting from these CTEs.
 The output includes relevant employee and project information based on the type of join performed.

-  example: outer join
+  **Example: outer join**

   ```sql
   SELECT * FROM outer_join